Incredible Kidda Band: Career

 In 2000, due to this public demand for their back catalogue, the debut album, "Too Much Too Little Too Late" was released on Detour Records.
 The double album contained 29 tracks and featured both studio and demo recordings.
 The album received favourable reviews from across the world, particularly in Record Collector magazine - "The fame never came, but this album/CD rightly puts the Kidda Band's melodic punk tunes back on the map."

 In 2002 the first four singles were repackaged and re-released by the Japanese independent punk and power pop record label, 1977 Records.
 All four sold out quickly.

-On 24 February 2006, Alan Hammonds and Dave Lister were featured on "Pop into The Past" with Pete Chambers on BBC Coventry and Warwickshire Radio.
+On 24 February 2006, Alan Hammonds and Dave Lister were featured on "Pop into The Past" with Pete Chambers on BBC CWR.

 On 28 March 2007, "Pop 'til you drop", the lyric book to accompany the album "Too Much Too Little Too Late" was published by Lulu.
 The album itself was also re-released on 20 June 2007 by the band's own "Black and Blue Records" label through "Detour Records".

 In 2007, "Sign on the dotted line" was re-recorded by the "Teenage Frames".

 In 2008, "If looks could kill" was re-recorded by New York-based Baby Shakes and the song continues to be part of their live repertoire.
 This was followed by "The Brothers Gross" versions of "I'm gonna join the army" and "We're gonna make it".
 Many other cover versions continue to surface.

-During 2011, Last Laugh Records from New York released a series of single releases of Kidda Band material including the unreleased "Radio Caroline" and "(Watch out) Thief" plus a reissue of "Everybody Knows'".
+During 2011, Last Laugh Records from New York released a series of single releases of Kidda Band material including the unreleased "Radio Caroline" and "(Watch out) Thief" plus a reissue of "Everybody Knows".

 In December 2011, Red Lounge Records from Germany released a vinyl version of the "Too Much Too Little Too Late" album in a repackaged format.

 In 2012 Last Laugh Records also re-released "Fighting My Way Back" and the unreleased "Bitch/She's a 50".

 "Made In England (CD)", their second album of previously unreleased recordings, was released on 30 October 2014 on Black and Blue Records (UK).